NoaLand/cxx-reflection/docs/dynamic_store_fields_type_info_with_cpp.md

 };

 // v2
-// type_placeholder is used to store field type information template<typename T>
+// type_placeholder is used to store reflected_field type information
+template<typename T>
 struct type_placeholder {
     using type = T;